If you use AWS S3 to store data you can send attachments as

 Here's a sample bucket policy:

-Replace YOUR_BUCKET_NAME with the name of your bucket, leaving the /* as shown or replacing it with a more specific bucket path to further restrict access.
+/*as shown or replacing it with a more specific bucket path to further restrict access.

 If you are using ACLs (Access Control Lists), you need to update the ACL individually for each object to grant read access to our account, as Bucket ACLs can't grant read permissions to nested objects.